vishalsingh2972/100xDevs_2.0/1-100 cohort/Week 24/24.1/README.md

 ![image](https://github.com/user-attachments/assets/faa1bb12-bbde-4cb4-a93a-f3e3ab75758e)

 ## What exactly did we do in grpc-service folder here?
-Here’s the flow you created in grpc-service folder:
+Here’s the flow you created in grpc-service folder where you implemented gRPC between 2 services:

 - Lets's assume we have 2 backends A and B talking to each other via gRPC.